Develop5/Practices/Java/playwrightJava/pwjmavenpom/MyNotes.md

 Start other classes with this target page.
 No login needed. http://the-internet.herokuapp.com/

-Investigate user-agent, to avoid Captcha and probably allow headless execution
+Investigate later about user-agent, to avoid Captcha and probably allow headless execution

 ### With the new target Heroku ###